 A Little Background…

 Though you’d never know it now, our youngest wasn’t the most motivated student.
 She struggled with ADHD, and though I was never formally diagnosed, I did too.
-Both of us learned to survive and thrive in a non-ADHD world.
+Both of us have learned to survive and thrive in a non-ADHD world.

 Homework was always an issue with her.
 Remembering it, doing it, and turning it in.

 Just before spring break of her senior year, we received a progress report showing she was failing Algebra 2.
 She had to pass, with a C, to get into college.
 In fact, she’d already been accepted and we may have even attended her college orientation at that point.

 The teacher said she didn’t see how our daughter could pass the class.
 But, she buckled down, made up her homework over spring break, and passed her final.
 She passed the class!
 It came right down to the wire.

 That story relates to what occurred the day we left our youngest at college, and joined the ranks of empty nesters.

 After getting her all settled into her dorm, it was time to go.
 As soon as we rounded the corner of the hall, I started sobbing.
 It’s such an ugly sob that my face is buried in my husband’s chest, and he has to lead me out of the dorm, down the street, to our car.

 As we get settled in the car, my husband (who is trying to cheer me up) says, “don’t worry, she’ll be home before Christmas.”

 His statement is based on the fact that we have had to push, prod, prompt, institute weekly schoolwork monitoring, and generally micromanage her schoolwork to get to this point.
 He thinks she won’t be able to cope in college without us there to push her.